alotoftype/flux-cat/README.md

 Feel free to use frameworks such as Vue.js/React/Angular/jQuery or vanilla JS as you see fit.

 Estimated time to spend: _4 hours_.

+### CheckList

+[x] Create two pages
+[x] Create a page that allows you to cycle through photos by selected breed.
+[x] Create a page that allows you to render a page of ten images.
+This page should also allow you to sort by Ascending or Descending.
+This should also allow you to choose by breed.

+[ ] Provide an input to allow a user to provide a slot for functionality which allows for width and height [ ]Functionality that compares image aspect ratio to provided aspect ratio.
+[ ]Functionality that compares images to provided width and height

+### Concerns
+I implimented the sort functionality but it does not actually sort the current listing of cats.
+It makes a request and provides a sorted query.
+I would refactor this.

+I would take more time to setup a visual system.
+I have utilized both scss and styled componenets to show that I am adept at using both.
+I would however use one or the other and not both.

+I have some additional questions regarding choosing the slot for the aspect ratio.
+I am having a bit of difficulty with the functionality for the aspect ratio comparison and I would have been able to figure out if I had more time.